Performance Standards and Government Effectiveness

-Far too many governmental entities lack measures and standards for performance resulting in inefficiencies and a lack of effectiveness.
-Public education and educators in particular have undergone scrutiny.
-School effectiveness has been the subject of research for a number of years.
-Critics say that even the research methods themselves for determining whether or not a school is effective are far too varied and not subject to standardization (Luyten, Visscher & Witziers, 2004).
+Many governmental entities lack measures and standards for performance resulting in inefficiencies and a lack of effectiveness.
+Public education has undergone scrutiny.
+School effectiveness has been the subject of research.
+Critics say that even the research methods themselves for determining whether or not a school is effective are far too varied and not subject to standardization (Luyten, Visscher & Witziers).
 The idea that government employees and teachers should also be held to performance measures and standards has been resisted.

-Various types of methods for improving government performance have been introduced from the private sector.
+Methods for improving government performance have been introduced from the private sector.
 Total Quality Management (TQM) is one of the more well-known approaches in the private sector that governmental agencies have incorporated into their practices.
 “Quality is defined by customers involved in an organization’s supply chain as the wish to see an organization work efficiently and effectively, at minimum cost.
 To be successful, quality must be integrated into the business.
-This is achieved through an understanding of the vision, goals and aims of the organization” (McAdam & Saulters, 2000, p.
-653).
-Notice that quality is defined by the customers.
-Who are the clients and customers of governmental agencies and how are they involved in performance standards?
-How will they ultimately define quality?
-What does the public consider as effective and efficient government?
+This is achieved through an understanding of the vision, goals and aims of the organization” (McAdam & Saulters).

 The US Office of Personnel Management defines performance standards as, “A management-approved expression of the performance threshold(s), requirement(s), or expectation(s) that must be met to be appraised at a particular level of performance.”
-Here we see that even if citizens are involved in performance standards, management must ultimately approve them.
+Even if citizens are involved in performance standards, management must ultimately approve them.
 The performance thresholds must be appraised.
-As this report will establish, administrators alone should not conduct the appraisal.
-The definition further states that, “A fully successful (or equivalent) standard must be established for each critical element and included in the employee performance plan.”
+Administrators alone should not conduct the appraisal.
+Further, “A fully successful (or equivalent) standard must be established for each critical element and included in the employee performance plan.”
 Governmental employees are not immune from having their performance being evaluated.
 “If other levels of performance are used by the appraisal program, writing standards for those levels and including them in the performance plan is not required but is encouraged so that employees will know what they have to do to meet standards higher than fully successful.”
 The agency is only as good as its employees.
-Let us hold them to high standards.

 There are four key components of performance standards: (1) quality, (2) quantity (3) timeliness, and (4) cost-effectiveness.
 We will define efficiency as “functioning or producing effectively and with the least waste of effort; competent.”
 Citizens should expect competent governmental employees.